open-sauced/docs/docs/welcome/key-metrics-guide.md

   - "Open Source metric guide"
 ---

-Welcome to Key Metrics Guide, where we define main metrics used on our platform to help you understand them better.
+Welcome to the Key Metrics Guide, where we define the main metrics used on our platform to help you better understand them.

 ## OSCR